top of page

 Digital Services

 While traditional industries face direct tariff impacts, digital services are also encountering challenges.
-Many Canadian tech firms provide software, consulting, and cloud-based solutions to U.S. clients.
-The uncertainty surrounding trade relations has led some American companies to reconsider long-term contracts with Canadian providers.
-Additionally, potential retaliatory measures from Canada could further complicate cross-border data exchange and intellectual property regulations.
+Canadian tech firms providing software, consulting, and cloud-based solutions to U.S. clients are experiencing uncertainty, leading some American companies to reconsider long-term contracts.
+Potential retaliatory measures from Canada could further complicate cross-border data exchange and intellectual property regulations.
 Despite these concerns, digital businesses may still have an advantage due to their ability to operate remotely and pivot towards new markets with relative ease.

 Economic Outlook